Sicklethorn Asparagus (Asparagus falcatus) Care Indoors, Propagation and Problems

 Repotting

-Repot Sicklethorn Asparagus at the beginning of the growing season only when it becomes root-bound, when the roots begin to grow through the drainage holes.
+Repot Sicklethorn Fern at the beginning of the growing season only when it becomes root-bound, when the roots begin to grow through the drainage holes.

-The large Sickle-leaved Asparagus plants can be divided during repotting to propagate new plants.
+The large Sickle-leaved Asparagus can be divided during repotting to propagate new plants.
+Check out these pots with drainage holes on Amazon.

 Pruning